 Be sure you have a copy and fully understand the terms of the timber sale contract with the professional you will hire to harvest your trees.
 The contract should explain clearly detail the logger’s duties and liability insurance coverage requirement to cover you for the duration of the harvest operation.
 Ensure the contract allows for provisions such as the setting aside of any logs or firewood for your use or your request of the logger to improve any roads or trails.
 Your harvesting project should follow the guidelines specified in The Acceptable Management Practices (AMPs) for Maintaining Water Quality on Logging Jobs in Vermont as both YOU and your logger are responsible for AMPs.
 If your property includes shoreland or sensitive habitat, provisions for the treatment and protection of the same should be clearly outlined in your contract with the logger.

 Review the publication Call Before You Cut produced by the Vermont Woodland Association.
 Ask for and contact your logger’s references to gauge other landowners’ experiences, including whether they thought they were promptly paid a fair price for their wood.

-Vermont's Voluntary Harvesting Guidelines is a helpful resource for landowners considering timber harvest.
+Voluntary Harvesting Guidelines for Landowners in Vermont is a helpful resource for landowners considering timber harvest